How Much Does Mediation Cost? Mediation Costs in Canberra for Separating Couples

 Choosing to work with an FDRP instead of a lawyer offers several advantages:

-• Child-Inclusive Options: FDR is designed to help parents find child-centred solutions.
+Child-Inclusive Options: FDR is designed to help parents find child-centred solutions.
 Child consultants can help ensure children's voices are heard, something that litigation often lacks.
+For more detail on child‑focused parenting mediations, see our Parenting Mediation Canberra page.

-• Integrated Property and Parenting: Many private FDRPs offer bundled services for both property and parenting issues at a fixed fee, simplifying the process.
+Integrated Property and Parenting: Many private FDRPs offer bundled services for both property and parenting issues at a fixed fee, simplifying the process.
+If you are focused mainly on dividing assets and debts, our Property Settlement Mediation Canberra page explains how property mediation works and what it costs.

 Five Tips to Minimise Mediation Costs